What is Occupational Health & Why is It Important?

 What is the main focus of occupational health?

-As an aspect of , it not only looks to prevent and maintain a high degree of and wellbeing but it also looks to:
+So why is occupational health important and what is its focus?
+As an aspect of public health services, it not only looks to prevent work related injury and maintain a high degree of mental health and well–being but it also looks to:

-- To improve the working environment and ensure working conditions are favorable to workers.
+- Improve the working environment and ensure working conditions are favorable to workers.

-- To maintain and promote workers’ health and working capacity during work.
+- Maintain and promote workers’ health and working capacity during work.

 - Foster and develop a strong working organizational culture that encourages a supportive environment to promote health and safety.